 - Remove the stopper and let the coffee concentrate drain into the decanter.
 This may take 15-30 minutes depending on the number of times you’ve used your filter.

-To drink it, you need to dilute it with hot or cold water.
+- To drink it, you need to dilute it with hot water.
 I prefer the ratio of 1 part coffee concentrate to 3 parts water.
 You may want to go 1:4 or 1:2 depending on your tastes.

 Please email me and let me know how this worked for you or ways you changed and improved it.